AskHarshit/demo_pokeapi/README.md

 ** As per the response received, above are the options we can take in order to completely verify the data received from the server.

-Following are the verions of the tools used in this project:
+Below are the verions of the tools used in this project:
   1. NodeJs : v20.4.0
   2. Git : 2.41.0.windows.1
   3. Cypress : 13.6.0
   4. Jenkins : 2.434
-  5. Assertion : Chai
+  5. Assertion : Chai library